nucypher/nucypher/docs/source/guides/network_node/staking_guide.rst

 Staking
 --------

-Staking transactions can be broadcast using either a local or remote ethereum node on both software amd hardware wallets.
-By default transaction signing requests are forwarded to the configured provider;
+Staking transactions can be broadcast using either a local or remote ethereum node.
+By default transaction signing requests are forwarded to the configured ethereum provider;
-This works well for locally or independently-run trusted nodes.
+This is the typical configuration for locally or independently run ethereum nodes.
 In order to use a remote ethereum provider (Alchemy, Infura, Public Remote Node) an external transaction signing client (like clef or geth) is needed separate from the broadcasting node.

-Below we describe the usage of both local and remote providers...
+Below we describe the usage of both local and remote ethereum providers...

 Running an Ethereum Node for Staking (Local Provider)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~